SuessLabs/Prism.Avalonia.Templates/readme.md

 ```

-Sponsored by: Suess Labs, Inc. - _skunkworks of Xeno Innovations_
+Sponsored by: Suess Labs, Inc.<br/>- _skunkworks of Xeno Innovations_